Information

 Absolute discharge means the order keeping the offender in hospital has been cancelled.
 This usually happens after a period of conditional discharge.

-Victims have a right to make written representations (comments) about the offender's release to the Mental Health Tribunal for Scotland.
+Victims also have a right to make written representations (comments) about the offender's release to the Mental Health Tribunal for Scotland.

 There's more information about eligibility and how to register for the scheme in the booklet Victim Notification Scheme Offenders with a Mental Disorder: Guidance for Victims Eligibility and Registration.